jeremytammik/tbc/a/1977_cultureinfochanger.md

 **Answer:** Nope.
 It is all or nothing.
 For more info, please check The Building Coder articles in the [Journal category](https://thebuildingcoder.typepad.com/blog/journal).

-You could look at this Autodesk University class on [Revit Journal files: they aren’t just for Autodesk support](https://www.autodesk.com/autodesk-university/class/Revit-Journal-Files-They-Arent-Just-Autodesk-Support-2018#video).
+You could look at the Autodesk University class on [Revit Journal files: they aren’t just for Autodesk support](https://www.autodesk.com/autodesk-university/class/Revit-Journal-Files-They-Arent-Just-Autodesk-Support-2018#video).

 ####<a name="5"></a> Bulk Reload Families with IFamilyLoadOptions